 The Costume & Textile Association is an independent charity seeking to promote the unique costume and textile collection of the Norfolk Museums Service.

 Norwich is a fine city whose heritage owes much to the textile industry which brought wealth to the city between the twelfth and eighteenth centuries.

 The legacy can still be enjoyed today: Norwich is still enriched by the different styles, culture, architecture and language that can be traced back to the ‘Strangers’ who came from the Low Countries to work in the textile industry.

-C&TA, as it is affectionately known, is a lively organisation bringing together people who are keen to support and learn more about the history and development of costume and textiles.
+The Costume and Textile Association (C&TA) is a lively organisation bringing together people who are keen to support and learn more about the history and development of costume and textiles.

 The internationally-recognised costume and textile collection held at the Norwich Castle Study Centre contains some 25,000 items dating from the sixteenth century to the present day.

 *** NOTICEBOARD ***

 By now every member should have received their copy of Noticeboard.
 If you haven't had yours, please contact us.